 Around two-thirds of children attend private or independent schools in the Netherlands.
-One option for both local and expat children is a boarding school, where pupils live and study together for most of the year and learn both academically and socially.
+One option for both local and expat children is one of the boarding schools in the Netherlands.
+At boarding schools, pupils live and study together for most of the year and learn both academically and socially.

-Boarding schools in the Netherlands are privately owned and independent schools.
-The main difference between boarding schools and other private schools is that boarding schools offer full-time or part-time boarding for students so that they live on campus rather than return home at the end of the school day.
-Students generally spend term time living at the boarding school and will return home during holiday times, although boarding schools sometimes offer holiday camps too.
+Boarding schools in the Netherlands are privately-owned, independent schools.
+The main difference between boarding schools and other private schools is that boarding schools offer full-time or part-time boarding for students; students can live on campus rather than return home at the end of the school day.
+Students generally spend term time living at the boarding school and will return home during holiday times.
+Boarding schools sometimes offer holiday camps, too.

 The curriculum in Dutch boarding schools

-In terms of what students learn, the boarding school curriculum is usually similar to that taught in private or international schools, with primary age students learning English or Dutch plus maths and basic learning skills before advancing to sciences, languages, literature, arts and social sciences at secondary, or middle, school and beyond.
+In terms of what students learn, the boarding school curriculum is generally similar to that taught in private or international schools.
+Primary age students learn English or Dutch plus mathematics and basic learning skills.
+Afterward, students advance to sciences, languages, literature, arts, and social sciences at secondary or middle school and beyond.

-Eerde International Boarding School teaches in English to students through four stages: primary (ages 4-11), middle school (11-14), upper secondary (14-16) and the International Baccalaureate (IB) diploma programme (16-19), with an additional one-year IB foundation programme for those who need additional support before the full IB programme.
+Some teach in English to students in four stages: primary (ages 4–11), middle school (11–14), upper secondary (14–16) and the International Baccalaureate (IB) diploma program (16-19).
+There is also sometimes an additional one-year IB foundation program for those who need additional support before the full IB program.

 After-school activities in boarding schools in the Netherlands

-As boarding schools are live-in arrangements, students get the opportunity to try out a range of activities and experiences beyond academic learning.
+As boarding schools are live-in arrangements, students can try a range of activities beyond academic learning.
 Boarding schools in the Netherlands offer a variety of sports and cultural activities and excursions designed to broaden the minds of students, equip them with additional skills and help them to build relationships with each other.

 What are the benefits of boarding schools in the Netherlands?

-Boarding schools in the Netherlands offer an excellent standard of education in an environment where students can develop social and non-academic skills, be part of a community and access support to help them reach their full potential.
+Boarding schools in the Netherlands offer an excellent standard of education in an environment.
+Students can develop social and non-academic skills, be part of a community, and access support to help them reach their full potential.

-“Eerde is consciously small-scale to ensure individual attention to all children.
-Our individual approach will allow your child to discover their true potential and will empower them to develop personal leadership and life skills” says Niki.
-“As well as offering international education at the highest standards, Eerde is also a safe home-base where children feel welcome and accepted for who they are.
 Boarding staff share meals with students, interact with them daily and ensure their well-being and academic progress.
-They help students become well-adjusted, independent and culturally aware young adults ready to go out into the world equipped with a strong sense of responsibility.”
+They help students become well-adjusted, independent and culturally aware young adults ready to go out into the world equipped with a strong sense of responsibility.

 How to apply for a place at a boarding school in the Netherlands

-Application procedures will vary slightly between schools but will usually involve an assessment as well as an interview to discuss things such as requirements, expectations and ambitions.
-Parents looking to relocate to the Netherlands can apply for a place for their children at Eerde from abroad and the school may be able to assist with the immigration process to study in the Netherlands if required.
+Application procedures will vary slightly between schools but will usually involve an assessment as well as an interview to discuss things such as requirements, expectations, and ambitions.
+Parents looking to relocate to the Netherlands can apply for a place for their children from abroad; and schools may be able to assist with the immigration process to study in the Netherlands if required.

 Costs of boarding schools in the Netherlands

 Fees for boarding schools in the Netherlands will be more expensive than for other private or international schools as they will include boarding as well as tuition costs.
-There are currently no scholarships available so all costs will need to be met by applicants themselves.
+No scholarships are currently available, so applicants must support themselves financially.